jayendrasharan/system-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is for Add task, edit, delte, view task with sorting, Search and priority basis (low, high, medium) also you can done task and reopen using right sigh.
+Project for Add task, edit, delet, view task with sorting, Search and priority basis (low, high, medium) also you can done task and reopen using right sign and u can filter task using tabbing.

 ## Command to install
-Ruen npm install
+Run npm install

 ## Available Scripts